 This is also a good time to think about branding your content visually.
 If you don’t have access to stock photography or high-end image-editing software, use free resources.

-For instance, we recommend combining Canva and Kajabi for the ultimate visual branding experience.
+combining Canva and Kajabi for the ultimate visual branding experience.
 Create headers for your content and other images to help market your course online.
 4. Look at top-performing content

-Create a list of long-tail keywords relevant to your course, then conduct Google searches to see who your competitors are.
+long-tail keywords relevant to your course, then conduct Google searches to see who your competitors are.
 Which content ranks highest?
 Study those pieces and find ways in which you could improve upon the material for your own coursework.

 You can also use other sources to identify content in which your target audience might be interested:

-- Google suggestions: Open Google in your browser and type a keyword.
+Google suggestions: Open Google in your browser and type a keyword.
 Look at the suggestions that Google offers, which are based on popular search queries.
 You might create content around those suggestions or the “people also ask” questions that appear.
 (This is also helpful if you haven't yet settled on a topic or direction statement.)
 Answer sites: Websites like Quora or Reddit can also help you figure out what interests your target audience.
 Research keywords on those websites and see what questions and answers crop up.
 BuzzSumo: This website offers a free analysis tool.
 Type in a keyword and hit enter.
 You’ll see a list of top-performing content around that keyword as well as social shares and other useful information.

 After you conduct your search, visit every website on the list.
 Take note of the subheadings, bulleted lists, and other stand-out content.
 Pay attention to the imagery the authors have chosen.
 What features do they offer within their courses?
 How much do they cost?
 Do they offer courses on related topics?

 considered plagiarism, but you can use it to inspire how you create your own online course.
 Since you know this content not only performs well but gets shared, you know the authors have tapped some secret to getting eyes on the page.
 5. Find the right medium for your course material

 Crucial to figuring out how to create an online course is understanding which tools are the right ones to convey your lessons.
 How do you want to present your course material?
 You have several options, all of which can be used in creative combinations:

-There is no right or wrong answer when it comes to selecting a course creation medium.
+There is no right or wrong answer when it comes to selecting a course-creation medium.
 Decide based on your competencies and the subject matter.

 However, if your course teaches students how to complete a craft or skill, videos and images might serve you better.
 Text descriptions are easily misinterpreted, and your students will want to see you perform each step up to completion.